johndoe31415/x509sak/README.md

                         for files called primes_{bitlen}.txt in this
                         directory.
   -b bits, --bitlen bits
-                        Bitlength of primes p/q to choose.
-Note that the modulus bitlength will be twice of that because it is the product of two primes (n = pq).
+                        Bitlength of modulus.
 Defaults to 2048 bits.
   -e exp, --public-exponent exp
                         Public exponent e (or d in case --switch-e-d is specified) to use.
 Defaults to 0x10001.
 Will be randomly chosen from 2..n-1 if set to -1.
-  --switch-e-d          Swtich e with d when generating keypair.
+  --switch-e-d          Switch e with d when generating keypair.
   --accept-unusable-key
                         Disregard integral checks, such as if gcd(e, phi(n)) == 1 before inverting e.
 Might lead to an unusable key or might fail altogether.
   --close-q             Use a value for q that is very close to the value of p
                         so that search starting from sqrt(n) is computationally feasible to factor the modulus.
+Note that for this, the bitlength of the modulus must be evenly divisible by two.
+  --q-stepping int      When creating a close-q RSA keypair, q is chosen by
+                        taking p and incrementing it repeatedly by a random int from 2 to (2 * q-stepping).
+The larger q-stepping is therefore chosen, the further apart p and q will be.
+By default, q-stepping is the minimum value of 1.
+  --carmichael-totient  Bv default, d is computed as the modular inverse of e
+                        to phi(n), the Euler Totient function.
+This computes d as the modular inverse of e to lambda(n), the Carmichael Totient function, instead.
   -o file, --outfile file
                         Output filename.
 Defaults to broken_rsa.key.
   -f, --force           Overwrite output file if it already exists instead of